BrenMun/uts-snc-and-robotics-fetchbot/fetchbot_src/data/readme.md

-The purpose of this directory is to store and access data between difference scripts.
+The purpose of this directory is to store and access data between different scripts.